SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 **This is valid for version 1.1.1+ (prior versions are no longer supprted)**

+Might be a good idea to first read this `SikuliX 1.1.x Quickstart <http://sikulix.com/quickstart/>`_.

 A major aspect of SikuliX is to be available on Windows, Mac and Linux with as little differences as possible.
 This means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
 Nevertheless it will be possible beginning with version 2, to add extensions or plugins, that might not be available on all systems from the beginning or forever.
 Version 2 will have a suitable eco-system for that.

 Mainly bacause of this major aspect SikuliX is a Java based application or library.
 Hence the usable artifacts are delivered as jar-files.
 Additionally you get scripts for starting the IDE and running scripts from commandline and on Mac the IDE is delivered as an application.

-To use the SikuliX features you need a valid Java runtime installation (JRE, preferably the Oracle versions) of at least version 7.
-SikuliX works with version 7 and 8 too and version 2 will need at least Java 8.
-Java 9 is not yet supported
+To use the SikuliX features you need a valid Java runtime installation (JRE, preferably the Oracle versions) of at least version 7 (up to 1.1.1) or version 8 (1.1.2+).
+Java 9 is supported with 1.1.2+ but currently (March 2018) not free of all quirks.
+Language and Byte-Code level both are at 1.8.

 With version 1.1.x, there are still vital parts of SikuliX written in C++, which makes a SikuliX artifact system specific in the end.
 This currently is supported by an initial setup process, that produces the finally usable artifacts for this system environment.

 The only exception is Java programming with some Maven compatible build system, that allows to simply start programming without having done a setup.
 The needed artifacts for this system are dynamically loaded according to the Maven dependency concept.

-Beginning with version 1.1.0 the resulting artifacts (currently sikulix.jar and/or sikulixapi.jar) can be moved around as needed (though it is still recommended to have the SikuliX stuff in one well defined place, to avoid update/upgrade problems).
+Beginning with version 1.1.x the resulting artifacts (currently sikulix.jar and/or sikulixapi.jar) can be moved around as needed (though it is still recommended to have the SikuliX stuff in one well defined place, to avoid update/upgrade problems).
 Everything else SikuliX needs during runtime is stored either in the system's temp space or in a special system specific area in the user's home space (see the system specific topics below).
 Missing or outdated things in these areas are created/recreated at runtime by SikuliX automatically (means: you can delete everything at any time, as long as you keep the jars).

 The current layout of this space is as follows (we call it **SikulixAppData**):